ScuolaNormaleSuperiore/rag-guardrails/DOC/SecurityGuards.md

-The full licence picture for every model this plugin can run, including the offensive-input ones and what each licence implies, is in `DOC/Licenses.md`, which carries the per-model table and its verification date. `README.md`, section *License and model terms*, holds the short version and the legal attribution required by Meta.
+The full licence picture for every model this plugin can run, including the offensive-input ones and what each licence implies, is in `DOC/Licenses.md`, which carries the per-model table and its verification date. `README.md`, section *License and model terms*, holds the short version and the conditional attribution for deployments that enable a Meta model.
 Neither lives here.

+### Input guard order

+Input checks run in this order: message length, prompt-injection patterns, personal data, prompt-injection classifier, then offensive-input classifier.
+The first match decides the reply; deterministic checks run before classifiers, and prompt injection takes precedence over offensive input.

 ### Enabling a gated model, the two steps